Large Study Suggests Blood Type O May Be a Protective Factor Against COVID-19

 After analyzing over 750,000 individuals' data, the company states that when comparing the research participants who reported that they had tested positive for COVID-19 to those who tested negative, variants in the ABO gene were associated with a lower risk.

 Of course, it is important to note here that this is a self-reported measure, which is vulnerable to validity issues.
 The genetic variant in the ABO gene is a single nucleotide polymorphism, rs505922 – a T nucleotide at this location is associated with a lower risk.
-The P value here is measured at 0.88 – which is not statistically significant.
+The P value here is measured at 0.88.

 23andMe state that these preliminary findings support at least two recently published pre-print studies, one by Zhao et al and another by Ellinghaus et al that explore the role of the ABO gene in COVID-19.